Deciding to rent a car in New Zealand can be one of the biggest favors you can do for yourself because it will make your vacation truly unforgettable.

-If you want to explore beyond the main highways, consider getting an SUV, otherwise you should be fine with a standard car.
+If you want to explore beyond the main highways, consider getting an SUV, otherwise you should be fine with a standard regular car.

 A camper van

-Motor homes will be ideal for you if you are traveling in a group of people and you don’t mind (or even prefer) staying in a camping place overnight.
+Motor homes will be ideal for you if you are traveling with a group of people and you don’t mind (or even prefer) staying in a camping place overnight.
 There are some amazing camping spots out there that will let you use their facilities such as shower, kitchen and charging station for your van.
 Keep in mind that this is not always cheaper than a hotel room though.
-Freedom camping for self-contained vans (read – with toilet) is legal in some places in New Zealand, but not in the most popular places.
+Freedom camping for self-contained vans (read – with toilet) is legal in some places in New Zealand, but not in the most popular locations.
 You will usually have to pay a minimal fee there.